🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 It was a similar story at the Huawei Wangfujing store in Beijing, where access to the much-hyped Mate XT - which folds three ways like an accordion screen door - was restricted to those whose pre-orders had been confirmed.

-Reuters saw around 30 people queuing outside the Huawei store in Beijing and a similar number at its flagship shop in Shenzhen early on Friday.
-Around 100 people were seen queuing outside one of Apple's main stores in Beijing.
+Reuters saw around 30 people queuing outside the Huawei store in Beijing and a similar number in Shenzhen.
+Around 100 were seen queuing outside one of Apple's main stores in Beijing.

-A shopper surnamed Rui who got to try out the Mate XT in Shenzhen said: "I wanted to see what the fuss is about, but it’s a bit big, not very practical really."
+Rui, who got to try the Mate XT in Shenzhen, said: "I wanted to see what the fuss is about, but it's a bit big, not very practical really."

-The disappointment comes as some analysts had warned that supply chain constraints could leave many potential buyers of Huawei's Mate XT empty-handed and others questioned the high cost of the phone amid a sluggish economy.
+Analysts had warned that supply chain constraints could leave potential buyers of the Mate XT empty-handed and others questioned its high cost amid a sluggish economy.

-While Huawei executive director Richard Yu said at Mate XT's unveiling this month the company had turned "science fiction into reality", owning the phone still remains a fantasy for many.
+While Huawei executive director Richard Yu said at Mate XT's unveiling this month the company had turned "science fiction into reality", owning one still remains a fantasy for many.

 In the Huaqiangbei electronics market in Shenzhen, a phone stall vendor said she was selling the most expensive version of the Mate XT - with the highest memory - for 150,000 yuan ($21,290), compared to the store price of 23,999 yuan, while she was offering the $2,800 model for more than $4,000.